sysbiolux/IDARE-QuickStart/README.md

 ## Part2: Automated image generation and loading images to the Network.
-In this part you will generate a images based on RNA-seq data and map them to the previously created and initialized network.
+In this part you will generate images based on RNA-seq data and map them to the previously created and initialized network.
 This part assumes you have loaded the zebrafish model and set up the network for IDARE (see Part 1 before).

-#### Load Data into IDARE
+### Load Data into IDARE
 In the 'Control Panel', select the IDARE tab.

 Click on 'Add Dataset'